fromsantanu/DST-Main/README.md

 - [Correlation between Busy Hospital and Chances of Survival](https://github.com/fromsantanu/Project5-STM-Busy-Hospital-Vs-Heart-Survival-Rates)  : Data for hospitals conducting heart surgeries are compared and a correlation have been established between chances of survival of their patients.
 - [Correlation between Smoking and Chances of Lung Cancer](https://github.com/fromsantanu/Project6-STM-The-Relation-Between-Smoking-And-Lung-Cancer)  : We have tried to find a correlation between smoking rates of cigerettes and chances of developing lung cancer.
 - [Calculating the mean hospital stay of patients](https://github.com/fromsantanu/Project7-STM-Calculating-Mean-Hospital-Stay)  : Calculating mean hospital stay for admitted patients using Central Limit Theorem with a population of 10000 patients and using 1000 samples of 50 patients.
+- [Selections in medical colleges](https://github.com/fromsantanu/Project8-STM-Selection-In-Medical-Colleges)  : Three lacs candidates sat for entrence test.
+Only 10000 seats are available for admission.
+Out of these 1000 are in the top level medical colleges and rest will be absorbed by regional colleges.
+- [Assessment of Hospital Admission Time](https://github.com/fromsantanu/Project9-STM-Hospital-Admission-Time)  : To analyze the distribution of hospital admission times in a healthcare facility to understand the spread and central tendency of the data.
+- [Calculating Post Surgery Recovery Time](https://github.com/fromsantanu/Project10-STM-Post-Surgery-Recovery-Time)  :To demonstrate the use of violin plots in visualizing the distribution of patient recovery times after surgery in different age groups.